 For more information on writing an AEE see our Consultation Guidelines document or contact us 0800 884 800

 Statutory Acknowledgements are agreements between the Central Government and Iwi as a result of Treaty negotiations.
-Where an Iwi holds a Statutory Acknowledgement over a resource, consultation with them must occur.
+Where an iwi holds a Statutory Acknowledgement over a resource, consultation with them must occur.
 Contact a Consents Officer to find out more about whether any Statutory Acknowledgements are relevant to your proposal.
-Use the links below to view this document.
+Use the link below to view this document.